doughepi/yaml-env-action/README.md

 git add dist
 ```

-Users shouldn't consume the action from master since that would be latest code and actions can break compatibility between major versions.
+Users shouldn't consume the action from main since that would be latest code and actions can break compatibility between major versions.

 Checkin to the v1 release branch